 Care

-Whether you’re preparing a mixed drink for a dinner party or winding down with a glass of wine at the end of the night, the last thing you need after spending time getting a drink is to serve it in stained, streaky, or otherwise dirty Glassware.
+Whether you’re prepping a cocktail for a dinner party or winding down with a glass of wine at the end of the night, the last thing you need after spending time getting a drink is to serve it in stained, streaky, or otherwise dirty glassware.

 How to Clean Glassware